Our development teams use the best practices available today to master the complexities of software engineering:

 An iterative approach lets Project Management mitigate risks earlier, because many risks are only addressed and discovered during integration.
-As the early iteration is unrolled, the team goes through all disciplines, exercising many aspects of the project: tools, off-the-shelf software, people skills, and so on.
-It is at this stage that perceived risks may prove not to be risks, and new, unsuspected risks will show up.
+As iteration is rolled out, the team goes through all areas of the project, working on many different aspects: tools, off-the-shelf software, people skills, and so on.
+It is at this stage that perceived risks may prove not to be a concern, while unsuspected risks will be highlighted.

 All projects have a set of risks involved.
-The earlier in the life-cycle you can verify that you have avoided a risk, the more accurate you can make your plans.
-Many risks are not even discovered until you have attempted to integrate the system.
-You will never be able to predict all risks regardless of how experienced the development team is.
+The earlier in the life cycle you can verify that you have avoided a risk, the more accurate you can make your plans.
+Many risks are not discovered until your company has attempted to integrate the system.
+Nonetheless, no one will ever be able to predict all risks, regardless of how experienced the development team is.

-An iterative approach is generally superior to a linear or waterfall approach for many different reasons:
+An iterative approach is generally superior to a linear or waterfall approach for many reasons:

 - Risks are mitigated earlier, because elements are integrated progressively.